gushogg-blake/rollup-plugin-spincheck/readme.md

 }
 ```

-Spincheck adds this boilerplate---along with a handful of other nifty features---at build time, to keep your code cleaner, smaller, and easier to maintain.
+Spincheck adds this boilerplate---along with a handful of other nifty features---at build time to save on typing and remove noise from the source code.

 ## Performance